Code-Institute-Submissions/Gomsur-roberts-bike-rentals/readme.md

     * As a user I want to see what the site is about
     * As a user I want to easily navigate and find what im looking for

-### User Experience Stories

-* As a **user** I can **want the site to be responsive** so that **I can view on different devices**.

 ## Known Bugs

 the following are bugs currently known within the robert's rental bikes application.

-    [`seeing bikes with new account`] the first time a new user logs in, they do not see available bikes to manage.
-The new user has to log out and then log back in then the bikes are available to view and manage.
+    [`new accounts`] on the first login for a new user, there are no bikes available to view or reserve.

+    `Solution` The new user has to log out and then log back in.
+Then the bikes are available to view and manage.

+## Credits

+image attribution

+tutorials

+bootswatch

 ## Quick Start Robert's Rental Bikes